 Lang Leav’s poetry, written on soft grey backgrounds and often curated with drawings, has become a trademark of a new subculture.
-She has carved a new space within literature where poetry and prose mix seamlessly.
-Her writing carries a signature timbre that she often describes as a swing between whimsical and woeful.
-Lang Leav’s literary journey has sparked a digital renaissance of poetry that has shaped the way poems are written, read and shared in this day and age.
+The poet has carved a new space within literature where poetry and prose mix seamlessly.
+Leav’s work carries a signature timbre that she often describes as a swing between whimsical and woeful.
+Her literary journey has sparked a digital renaissance of poetry that has shaped the way poems are written, read and shared in this day and age.
 ‘Over time, my love of books spilled beyond the joy of reading and I began to dream of books filled with my own words and pictures,’ Leav explains in the introduction to her anthology of bedside poems, Lullabies.

 Lang Leav was born in a refugee camp in Thailand when her parents were fleeing Cambodia, then ruled by the Khmer Rouge regime.
 She was eleven months old when her family moved to Sydney, Australia.
 Leav spent her childhood in the predominantly migrant town of Cabramatta, where, at an early age, she became a translator for her parents.
 As an award-winning writer, she credits this experience with simplifying language for the global appeal of her writing style.
 ‘There was this melancholy that permeated the air, a certain heaviness you could feel.
 It had a profound impact on my work – I write a lot about melancholy and struggle because that’s what I grew up around,’ Leav told Friday magazine.
 Narrating some of her mother’s experiences as a refugee, Leav shared she hopes to write her story someday.